plathrop/plathrop.github.io/_posts/2011-11-14-fai-lab-with-virtualbox-part-ii.markdown

 ---
 layout: post
-title: FAI Lab with VirtualBox (Part II)
+title: FAI Lab With VirtualBox (Part II)
 ---

 <small>*Note: This post is the second in a series of posts about setting up